tylerb33/Scramble/README.md

 ../
 rails server
 ```
-NOTE: this will populate the app with seed data, if you'd like to skip having this initial data in your instance of the app then just remove ```rails db:seed``` where you see it in the above.
+***NOTE***: this will populate the app with seed data, if you'd like to skip having this initial data in your instance of the app then just remove ```rails db:seed``` where you see it in the above.

 Step 2 - Without closing this tab, open a new tab within your Terminal.

-Step 2 - Go back to the highest level of the cloned repository (into the Scramble directory), then run the below commands.
+Step 3 - Go back to the highest level of the cloned repository (into the Scramble directory), then run the below commands.
 These will get the client side of the app running:

 ```
 cd scramble-app